Server-Proximal Aggregation for Federated Domain-Incremental Learning under Partial Participation: Task-Uniform Convergence and Backward Transfer: Problem Formulation

 so every local update is pulled towards the previous global model $\theta_{i-1}$ in each local epoch.
 While this continual ``review'' helps preserve earlier knowledge, it can also hinder adaptation to the new task, known as the classic stability-plasticity dilemma \citep{parisi2019continual,grossberg2013adaptive}.

 We illustrate the effect on the first two tasks of Digit-10 (see details in Appendix~\ref{sec: comparison experiment}).
 As Figure~\ref{Fig: comparison experiment} shows, the client-side proximal term protects task $1$ accuracy during the initial rounds of task $2$ training but learns task $2$ more slowly.
-In contrast, a server-side proximal term let clients update freely and applies the anchor only at aggregation, striking a better balance: it reaches higher accuracy on the new task without extra forgetting and even exhibits backward transfers, with task $1$ accuracy increasing after $10$ rounds on task $2$, yielding the best overall performance.
+In contrast, a server-side proximal term lets clients update freely and applies the anchor only at aggregation, striking a better balance: it reaches higher accuracy on the new task without extra forgetting and even exhibits backward transfers, with task $1$ accuracy increasing after $10$ rounds on task $2$, yielding the best overall performance.

 This observation motivates our server-side regularization design, which reconciles stability and plasticity more effectively than client-side regularizers (see Section~\ref{sec:exp} for numerical evaluations).